|

 “She didn’t eat them?”

-A cloud of darkness and squiggly lines symbolically hovered over my face, and I went stiff.
-I re-read the passage.
-Then I started nervously laughing.
+A dark cloud and squiggly lines symbolically hovered over my face as I went stiff.
+I reread the passage.

 “This is nuts.
 Yeah.
 I summoned Hellie.
 True.
 But I am not sending her on ‘kill’ missions.
 Everything in these books is not necessarily authentic.”